 What are you working on right now?
 What have you published?
 What conferences are you attending or presenting at?
 What are you reading?
 What did you learn today?
 What research tools are you trying out?
 What’s the latest news in your field?
 People are generally interested in what you are up to and how your research can help or inspire them.
 Be a good academic citizen and share call for papers or jobs in your field.
 Focus on your main area with the odd unrelated tweet.
 I am going to follow you based on your research and usefulness to me, but the odd personal tweet or on an unrelated topic makes you appear human.
 Retweet others but, again, don’t forget we followed you because we want to hear your voice.
 You can either retweet without comment or comment with your own personal spin on the article you’re retweeting.
 If you’re sharing a link make what it is linking to clear and include an excerpt when possible so people can get the main point without having to click through.
 It is not unusual to see pictures of text uploaded to a tweet as a method to get around the strict word limits.
 Academics tend to tweet during business hours, Monday to Friday, but also after work.
 If you tweet on the weekend or holidays your tweet won’t reach a wide audience so save your most important tweets for during the working week.

-To hashtag or not to hashtag, that is the question.
+To hashtag or not to hashtag

 The Dos and Don’ts

 - Don’t just tweet when you have published something or an event you’re involved in.
 Only using social media for publicity is obvious and off-putting.
 Constantly re-tweeting any time someone mentions their research is a reason why I won’t follow someone even I admire.
 If you add additional insight to your research then great, re-tweet away.
 If you want to make sure new visitors see your latest research then you can pin a tweet to the start of your feed by clicking on the menu on the top-right corner of a post.